-The Breadth of Knowledge categories are intended to give people credit for something they are already taking in their major area, and give them a chance to explore a broader range of fields.
+The Breadth of Knowledge categories are intended to give people (majors) credit for something they are already taking in their major area, and give others (explorers) a chance to explore a broader range of fields.

-My goal is to serve both categories of student well.
+My goal is to serve both majors and explorers well.
 If you have suggestions, please let me know.